Post-Pandemic Working from home – What HR and Leaders Should Be Thinking About

 - Safety measures to be considered when going back to work.

-- Agile working
+- Agile working when being remote

-As COVID-19 government restrictions start to relax in the UK, many workforces have started to make the post-pandemic transition back to office space, hospitality and retail environments.
+As COVID-19 government restrictions start to relax in the UK, many work forces have started to make the post-pandemic transition back to office space, hospitality and retail environments.

 Many businesses have made the conscious decision to work from home for the feasible future.
 Remote working has proven great benefits over the course of the last four months, which we will discuss in another blog post.